Get 'Em Out by Friday: Plot

 The song starts with a fast-paced refrain of Pebble ordering Hall to "Get 'em out by Friday".
-In the following verse, the Winkler tells a disbelieving Mrs Barrow that a firm of men has purchased her property and that she has been evicted.
+In the following stanza, the Winkler tells a disbelieving Mrs Barrow that a firm of men has purchased her property and that she has been evicted.
 She refuses to leave, so Pebble raises the rent on the property.
 In lieu of this, the Winkler offers £400 for Mrs Barrow to move; she does, albeit grudgingly.
 Shortly after Mrs Barrow moves in, however, Pebble again raises the rent.

-A slow instrumental indicates a passage of time, taking the story to the year 2012.
+A slow instrumental section indicates a passage of time, taking the story to the year 2012.
 At this time, Genetic Control has announced that they are restricting the height of all humans to four feet.
 This piece of news is then discussed in a pub by a man named "Joe Everybody," who reveals the reason behind the restriction: so that Genetic Control, who has recently bought some properties, will be able to accommodate twice as many people in the same tower block.

-The penultimate verse is that of Pebble, now knighted, repeating the process for another set of properties.
-The last verse is a "Memo from Satin Peter",:
+The penultimate stanza is that of Pebble, now knighted, repeating the process for another set of properties.
+The last stanza is a "Memo from Satin Peter.